For Those Considering Buying a House in Lone Tree

 Suburb Stats for Lone Tree, Colorado

 Since its incorporation in 1995, Lone Tree has grown from a tiny town of 3,000 people to a vibrant community of almost 13,000 residents.
+This has been a driving factor for many to buy a home in Lone Tree or sell a home in Lone Tree.
 Like other cities along Colorado’s Front Range, Lone Tree is currently experiencing a population surge as companies move to the region, drawing people to relocate from all over the country.
 Lone Tree businesses attract highly educated employees who seek a fulfilling balance of corporate opportunity and an outdoor lifestyle.
+Making Lone Tree real estate extremely desirable.

 Lone Tree is a nicely planned community that is easy to navigate.
 Most of the city is organized into several main districts situated around prominent features like shopping centers, residential neighborhoods and commercial areas.
 Some of the most notable commercial areas include the Park Meadows shopping and entertainment district, and the RidgeGate region, home to the city’s major medical and corporate buildings.
 Some of the most prominent residential areas include The Charter, Heritage Hills, Carriage Club and Fairways subdivisions.